Don't Fail Me Now

-"Don't Fail Me Now" is a song by American recording artist Melanie Amaro, the winner of the first season of The X Factor, set to be included on her debut studio album under the label Epic Records.
+"Don't Fail Me Now" is a song by American singer Melanie Amaro, the winner of the first season of The X Factor, set to be included on her debut studio album under the label Epic Records.
 Written by Livvi Franc and produced by Rodney Jerkins, the upbeat pop song features the singer talking about self empowerment and finding a true love.
 It was first made available for stream on July 31, 2012, and it was released to digital download on September 18, 2012 as Amaro's debut single along with the b-side song "Love Me Now".
 It received mixed reviews from music critics, who praised the vocal performance, but criticized the use of Auto-Tune.
 As of December 2012 "Don't Fail Me Now" has sold 20,000 copies in the United States, failing to chart on the Billboard Hot 100 but peaking in the top-ten of the Hot Dance Club Songs chart.